-Most commercial fabric softeners and dryer sheets work by leaving a lubricating coating on fabrics to make them feel softer next to our skin and to our touch.
+Fabric softeners and dryer sheets work by leaving a lubricating coating on fabrics to make them feel softer next to our skin.

 The main product ingredient is often a silicone that binds to the fibers.
-Excessive amounts of the coating will leave deposits on your clothes, especially after drying at high heat, that appear as grease or oil stains on the fabric.
-If there is excess liquid fabric softener, the spots will sometimes appear as blue or another color streak.
+Excessive amounts of the coating will leave deposits on your clothes, especially after drying at high heat, that appear as grease or oily stains on the fabric.
+If there is excess liquid fabric softener, the spots will sometimes appear as blue streaks.

 The key to preventing stains from liquid fabric softener is to shake the bottle well each time before using because the ingredients can separate.
 Next, dilute it with an equal amount of warm water before adding to the washer to help disperse the liquid.
 This should be done whether you use an automatic dispenser, dispensing ball or add the fabric softener manually to the rinse cycle.
 NEVER pour fabric softener directly onto fabric.